okaynils/nils.me/data/notes/ml-resources.md

 - [The Novice's LLM Training Guide](https://rentry.co/llm-training): Contains everything you need to know to train an LLM.
 - [Yannic Kilcher](https://www.youtube.com/@YannicKilcher): Yannic Kilcher posts videos on some larger and hot SOTA papers around every 2 weeks and it's a joy watching those to stay up to date.
 - [Deep Learning: An MIT Press book](https://www.deeplearningbook.org/): This is also an MIT release which goes in depth on the math used in deep learning.
 I really like this one because it tries to be straightforward and on point, little to no noise.
+- [Understanding Deep Learning Book](https://udlbook.github.io/udlbook/): A buddy of mine recently told me about this.
+I love the way it illustrates the different principles and it really covers everything, from old Deep Learning principles to SOTA models.
+It gets updated frequently and is free.

 > Finally, just looking at these resources won't be enough.
 Build stuff, break things and learn.